 In 2014, he represented Fakhriddin Zokirov, a lawyer who had been arrested for forgery in connection with a bank loan.
 It was widely understood that this justification was a pretext to arrest Zokirov for representing Zayd Saidov, a businessman who had founded a new opposition political party.
 Besides criminal defense, Yorov also took on the civil cases of many citizens and entrepreneurs who suffered from raids and seizures of their businesses by the members of the Tajik president’s family.

 Yorov has also worked closely with the opposition Social Democratic Party of Tajikistan (SDPT).
 In 2010 and 2015, Yorov attempted to run as a candidate from the SDPT in elections to the legislative bodies of the Rudaki region and the city of Dushanbe, however the government prevented him from registering as a candidate.
 In 2015, Yorov sued the Central Election Committee of Tajikistan for not registering him as a candidate; in one of the hearings, the CEC representative for the Rudaki region directly told Yorov that the parliament was not open to people like him, that this decision came from above, and that no lawsuit could change that.

-In early September 2015, Yorov, along with his brother, took on the initial representation of 13 IRPT members falsely accused by the government of orchestrating a failed coup in September 2015.
+In early September 2015, Yorov took on the initial representation of 13 IRPT members falsely accused by the government of orchestrating a failed coup in September 2015.

 On the same day that the Tajik Supreme Court designated the IRPT a terrorist organization, police arrested Yorov, raided his home and legal office without a warrant, and ultimately charged him with forgery, fraud, “arousing national, racial, local or religious hostility” and extremism.
-These charges appear to have been prompted by an interview Yorov gave on the day of his arrest in which he announced that his client had been tortured in pre-trial detention and called for a coalition of lawyers to join him in representing the detained IRPT members.
+These charges appear to have been prompted by an interview Yorov gave shortly before his arrest in which he announced that his client had been tortured in pre-trial detention and called for a coalition of lawyers to join him in representing the detained IRPT members.